lumayopickter/alx-system_engineering-devops/README.md

-# 8-cwd_state
+# 9-duplicate_last_line

-This script creates a `README.md` file, runs the `ls -la` command, and redirects the output to `ls_cwd_content`.
-It then initializes a Git repository, adds and commits the files, and pushes the changes to a remote repository on GitHub.

-ALX System Engineering & DevOps
+This script duplicates the last line of the file `iacta` located in the working directory.
+It appends the duplicated line at the end of the file.